ltex-plus/ltex-plus/pages/ltex-ls-plus/server-usage.md

 ## Settings

 See the [list of all supported settings](../settings.html).
-Note that some settings are client-specific, i.e., they only affect vscode-ltex and coc-ltex.
+Note that some settings are client-specific, i.e., they only affect vscode-ltex-plus  and coc-ltex.

 ## Quick Fixes